gax1985/OpenCorporation/Tokenization.md

 When our lives demand of us to do something in terms of labor to aid our families and loved-ones, would a salary-based career be as *just* as a per-hour wage labor?

+I support the notion that workers are more likely to be forced to go through their days with the possibility of extra work arriving on their shores at a moment's notice.
+Ofcourse, there are many exceptions, but what concerns me is the state of the majority of us.
+Work-life balance suffers even more, as it takes the back seat in the face of this idea living in our subconscious minds.

+Yet, to compare ,those who earn an hourly wage have a feature that decreases the likelihood of this happening : **Overtime Pay**!

+The employer is less likely, in ordinary circumstances, to doll out overtime pay unless absolutely necessary, as profits must be maximized at any costs!